-Catholic Healthcare has prioritised internal education and establishing the structures and resources needed to support the antimodern slavery efforts of the organisation to ensure that changes made are monitored for effectiveness.
-To this end, Catholic Healthcare finalised an organisational Modern Slavery Policy in 2022.
-This policy is published on Catholic Healthcare's Resource Centre and is made available to contractors through a Resources for Contractors page.
-The Modern Slavery Policy is regularly reviewed.
+Catholic Healthcare has prioritised internal education and establishing the structures and resources needed to support the anti-modern slavery efforts of the organisation to ensure that changes made are monitored for effectiveness.
+To this end, Catholic Healthcare finalised an organisational Modern Slavery Policy in 2022 - a copy of which is annexed at Appendix A.

 After joining ACAN in 2020, Catholic Healthcare made use of its resources including ACAN educational tools, which focus on what modern slavery means to Catholic organisations.
-Catholic Healthcare has also commenced Modern Slavery Awareness training for those in key roles including senior members of the Modern Slavery Taskforce and in 2022, the Catholic Healthcare Leadership team.
+Catholic Healthcare has also commenced Modern Slavery Awareness training for those in key roles including senior members of the Modern Slavery Taskforce and in 2022, the Catholic Healthcare Leadership Team.
 We plan to incorporate education about modern slavery into the onboarding process of new employees.